swandrn/browsing_data/README.md

 - the scroll direction
 - the height scrolled in px
 - the timestamp in millisecond (JavaScript Date.now()) at the end of the scroll

+For a keydown/keyup
+- page title the action was executed on
+- page url the action was executed on
+- the type of action executed
+- the action id
+- the timestamp in millisecond (JavaScript Date.now())
 ## Actions to come

 - Key press (any)